10leej/tordath/Nations/Medbia.md

 ## Medbia
 Government: Theocracy
-Medbia is Southeast of Limbuld and serves as the home of the Yaun-Ti.
-It's often avoided for it's treacherous swamplands and rainforests.
+Medbia is Southeast of Taran and serves as the home of the Yaun-Ti and Kenku.
+It's often avoided for it's treacherous swamplands and humid rainforests.